 Risks of cancer information on the internet

 Unfortunately, much of the information on the Internet also comes with major, and potentially harmful, drawbacks.
-There is no quality control of the health care information or advice provided online.
-This means that highly respected health care organizations, well-intentioned but misinformed individuals, and groups engaged in health care fraud might all look alike on a computer screen.
+There is no quality control of the health care information or advice provided on the Internet.
+This means that highly respected health care organizations, well-intentioned but misinformed individuals, and groups engaged in health care fraud, might all look alike on a computer screen.
 This leaves a relatively uninformed public alone to try to sort through the information and determine fact from fiction.

 Another result of the lack of quality control of health care content is information that is true but leads to misleading conclusions.
 Such is the case of a person who reads about a particular treatment on the Internet and, without fully understanding all aspects of it, determines that this is the best treatment for him or her.
 As a result, the person may insist on a treatment that has no impact on the disease while possibly foregoing more effective treatment.

 Tips for gathering cancer information on the internet